Beijing Shijingshan Amusement Park

 Beijing Shijingshan Amusement Park (北京石景山游乐园 (Běijīng Shíjǐngshān Yóulèyuán)) is a theme park located in Bajiao, Shijingshan District of Beijing, China.
 First opened on September 28, 1986, the park is currently owned and operated by the Shijingshan District government.
-The park is served by Bajiao Amusement Park station on Line 1 of the Beijing Subway.
+The park is served by Bajiao Amusement Park station on Line 1 of the Beijing Subway, however, the station is temporarily closed at the moment.

 History

 Beijing Shijingshan Amusement Park opened on 28 September 1986 as one of Beijing's first amusement parks.
 The park opened with the Atomic Roller Coaster and other rides and attractions.
 The park then went to open nine new roller coasters in the 2000s and a further three in the 2010s, including a rebuilt Crazy Mouse roller coaster.
 The park's original roller coaster, the Atomic Coaster closed in 2018 after 24 years of operations.
 In 2021, the park underwent an upgrade which saw the addition of three new roller coasters.